Suicide Intervention and Prevention Training for Washington Healthcare Professionals (3 CH)

 Copyright © 2015 Wild Iris Medical Education, Inc. All Rights Reserved.

-COURSE OBJECTIVE: The purpose of this course is to prepare occupational therapists, physical therapists, and other healthcare professionals in Washington State to understand the complex nature of suicide, how to assess and determine risk for suicide, and appropriate treatment and management for at-risk individuals they may encounter both in and out of their practice settings.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will better understand the complex nature of suicide, how to assess and determine risk for suicide, and appropriate treatment and management for at-risk individuals both in and out of the practice setting.
+Specific learning objectives include:

 - Discuss the epidemiology and etiology of suicidal behavior.